 You should edit data or format the selected drive or disk when you complete the above steps.

-How to Remove read-only with Diskpart tool?
+How do you Remove read-only with the Diskpart tool?

 Refer to the following articles to remove read-only or write protection from the disk or volume:-